UNIHIKER/unihiker-docs/docs/K10/GettingStarted/gettingstarted_arduinoide.md

 ### **Arduino IDE**
 Arduino IDE is an open source programming software which supports a large number of MCU dev boards. it provides an easy and fast C++ programming experience.
-Note: The current version of the Arduino IDE SDK is a beta version and only supports Arduino IDE 1.8.19.

 | **Download** |  |
 | --- | --- |